 But the internet is also a vast, curious place full of people connecting in ways they never imagined they could.
-Reddit is an online forum that facilitates those connections and reflects all the possibility and potential of the internet’s potential — the weird, the wonderful, and even the scary stuff.
+As one of the world’s most popular websites, Reddit facilitates those connections, reflecting the whole spectrum of the internet’s potential — the weird, the wonderful, and even the scary stuff.

-Hosted by Ben Brock Johnson and Amory Sivertson, Endless Thread, a new podcast from WBUR and Reddit, delves into Reddit’s boundless communities with the help of Reddit and Redditors, exploring some of the most compelling stories the internet has to offer, including revelations about our shared experience and powerful, personal stories.
-Also, cat videos.
+Hosted by Ben Brock Johnson and Amory Sivertson and made by WBUR, Endless Thread, a new podcast from WBUR and Reddit, delves into Reddit’s boundless communities with the help of Reddit and Redditors, exploring some of the most compelling stories the internet has to offer.
 This is a show for Reddit connoisseurs, skeptics, and the rest of us.

 Amory Sivertson works as a producer for WBUR's ilab and is also one of the producers of Modern Love: The Podcast.
 Previously, she produced Dear Sugar Radio (now called Dear Sugars) and was a studio director and producer for Radio Boston.
 Amory is also a musician, releasing her fourth album next spring.
 Follow her on Twitter @amorymusic.

 Got a story for us?
 Get in touch!